north cascades & Mount Baker-Snoqualmie national forest

 IPsut Creek trail

-Connecting Mowich Lake/Tolmie Peak to the Carbon River Trails discussed above, the Ipsut Creek Trail is a leg burner: 10-miles out-and-back with one section climbing approximately 3,000 feet in only 3.5 miles.
-The biggest species here is Alaska Yellow Cedar, with a particularly notable grove around three miles into the hike (pictured below).
-The mature trees in this particular grove are hundreds of years old and have developed unique characteristics.
-The rest of the forest holds a diverse, smaller-sized collection of trees and the trail through it never strays too far from Ipsut Creek.
+Connecting Mowich Lake/Tolmie Peak to the Carbon River Trails discussed above, the Ipsut Creek Trail is a leg burner: 10 miles out-and-back, with one section climbing approximately 3,000 feet in only 3.5 miles.
+The largest species here is Alaska yellow cedar, with a particularly notable grove around three miles into the hike (pictured below).
+The mature trees in this grove are hundreds of years old and have developed unique characteristics.
+The rest of the forest holds a diverse, smaller-sized collection of trees, and the trail never strays too far from Ipsut Creek.

 IMG_2947.jpeg